bundled-es-modules/axios/README.md

 # axios

-This is a mirror of [axios](https://www.npmjs.com/package/axios) for bower, bundled and exposed as ES module.
+This is a mirror of [axios](https://www.npmjs.com/package/axios), bundled and exposed as ES module.

 ## Install

 ```
+npm install @bundled-es-modules/axios
 bower install bundled-es-modules/axios
 ```